tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 It wasn't going to leave anything behind.

-It made her scream and cry, and in the later stages, try and throw hands at my mother, who she no longer recognized.
+It made her scream and cry, and in the later stages, try and throw her hands at my mother, who she no longer recognized.

 “I want to die in the water!
 I *want* to die in the water!
 Let me die in the water!”